-The Awty International School contains three libraries to meet the needs of its PK-3 - 12th grade student body.
-Each library is designed to support the curriculum of its students as well as encourage reading for pleasure.
+The Awty International School provides three libraries to meet the needs of its PK3 - 12th grade student body.
+Each library is designed to support the curriculum of its students as well as encourage reading for pleasure and life-long learning.

 The Early Learning Campus (ELC) Library houses 4,000 titles in three languages.
 The ELC library classes are designed to help the students develop a passion and love for reading.
 Weekly visits introduce PK3 through 1st grade students to books through storytelling and puppet shows.
 Students are read to in English, French and Spanish according to the second language they are learning.
 They have the opportunity to talk about the books, stand up and speak in front of an audience, and create their own puppet shows.
 The students enjoy having an activity or making a craft related to the theme of the week.
 Students check out books and read them with their teacher or at home.
 The library is a nurturing and welcoming place for our preschoolers.